Nicole Kidman: Early life

 Nicole Mary Kidman was born on 20 June 1967 in Honolulu, Hawaii, while her Australian parents were temporarily in the United States on student visas.
-Her mother, Janelle Ann (née Glenny), a nursing instructor and member of the Women's Electoral Lobby, edited her husband's books; her father, Antony Kidman, was a biochemist, clinical psychologist, and author.
+Her mother, Janelle Ann, a nursing instructor and member of the Women's Electoral Lobby, edited her husband's books; her father, Antony Kidman, was a biochemist, clinical psychologist, and author.
 She has a younger sister, Antonia, who is a journalist and television presenter.
 Having been born in the US to Australian parents, Kidman holds dual Australian and US citizenship.
 She has English, Irish, and Scottish ancestry.
 Being born in Hawaii, she was given the Hawaiian name "Hōkūlani" (/haw/), meaning "heavenly star".
 The inspiration came from a baby elephant born around the same time at the Honolulu Zoo.

 When Kidman was born, her father was a graduate student at the University of Hawaiʻi at Mānoa.
 He became a visiting fellow at the National Institute of Mental Health.
 While living in Washington, D.C., following Kidman's birth during the Vietnam War, her parents participated in anti-Vietnam War protests.
 Her family eventually returned to Australia three years later.
-She grew up in the Longueville suburb of Sydney, where she attended Lane Cove Public School and North Sydney Girls High School.
+She grew up in Longueville, a suburb on Sydney's Lower North Shore, where she attended Lane Cove Public School and North Sydney Girls High School.
 She was enrolled in ballet at the age of three and showed her natural talent for acting during her primary and high school years.

 Kidman has said she first aspired to become an actress upon watching Margaret Hamilton's performance as the Wicked Witch of the West in The Wizard of Oz.
 She revealed that she was timid as a child, saying, "I am very shy – really shy – I even had a stutter as a kid, which I slowly got over, but I still regress into that shyness.
 So I don't like walking into a crowded restaurant by myself; I don't like going to a party by myself."
 During her teenage years, she attended the Phillip Street Theatre, alongside fellow actress Naomi Watts, and the Australian Theatre for Young People, where she took up drama and mime as she found acting to be a refuge.
 Owing to her fair skin and naturally red hair, the sun drove her to rehearse in the halls of the theatre.
 A regular at the Phillip Street Theatre, she was encouraged to pursue acting full-time, which she did by dropping out of high school.